Winter Care Guide

 How often should I wash during heavy salting?

-Weekly during storms or when residue builds on lower panels.
-Add an undercarriage rinse during every thaw period.
+Weekly during storms or whenever residue shows on lower panels.
+Add an undercarriage rinse during each thaw.
+Focus on wells, pinch welds, and subframes.

-Start at 2 parts warm water to 1 part vinegar.
-Move to 1:1 for stubborn rings.
-Rinse and extract to remove odor.
+Start with two parts warm water to one part vinegar.
+Move to one to one for stubborn rings.
+Rinse and extract so odour does not linger.

 Source: NAPA Auto Parts Blog